Work

-Size matters: How to get sizing right for eCommerce and reduce returns
+Size Matters: How to Get Sizing Right for eCommerce and Reduce Returns

-Nearly half of shoppers in the U.S. buy multiple sizes of the same apparel item with the intent of returning the ones that don’t fit.
 That’s according to a survey that was conducted in the summer of 2019, before the pandemic.
 With the resultant surge in and broadening of online shopping since then, we can infer this practice has only increased.
 Which means more brands may be seeing narrower profit margins.

 Providing more comprehensive and intuitive sizing information to increase conversions and decrease returns — seems like it should be a simple win, right?
 The surprising thing is how many online retailers don’t do it.
 In fact, research from the eCommerce UX experts at Baymard Institute shows that 43% of the benchmark sites Baymard looked at either failed to provide any sizing information or didn’t provide sizing information that was usable.